odayakabe/web/docs/index.md

 [Global Auth](/auth/) - advanced authentication & authorization concept for services and users on global scale.

+[EventStream](/evtstream/) - DB transaction-bound event stream.

 [XferEngine](/xferengine/) - distributed transactional funds operation engine concept.

+*Note: JavaScript(ECMAScript) has been choosen for fast prototyping, but the concepts are technology-neutral.*

 ## Specifications